PTRPlay/pokemon-go/README.md

 ## How to run client app

-1. Firstly, you see a page with first chunk of 12 pokemons and filtering buttons.
+1. At first, you see a page with first chunk of 12 pokemons and filtering buttons.

 ![First step](https://github.com/Chaika813/pokemon-go/blob/main/public/firstStep.PNG)